MGCodesandStats/hotel-modelling/README files/unbalanced_svm.md

 Instead, the SVM model can be modified to penalise wrong predictions on the minor class.
 Let's see how this affects the analysis.

+The identified features to be included in the analysis using both the ExtraTreesClassifier and forward and backward feature selection methods are as follows:

+- Lead time
+- Country of origin
+- Market segment
+- Deposit type
+- Customer type
+- Required car parking spaces
+- Arrival Date: Year
+- Arrival Date: Month
+- Arrival Date: Week Number
+- Arrival Date: Day of Month

 ## SVM and Unbalanced Datasets

 ### Equal sample size of 0 and 1